AnalyzerREST/python-tradingview-ta/docs/usage.md

 # Example output: {'RECOMMENDATION': 'BUY', 'BUY': 9, 'SELL': 5, 'NEUTRAL': 1, 'COMPUTE': {'EMA10': 'SELL', 'SMA10': 'SELL', 'EMA20': 'SELL', 'SMA20': 'SELL', 'EMA30': 'BUY', 'SMA30': 'BUY', 'EMA50': 'BUY', 'SMA50': 'BUY', 'EMA100': 'BUY', 'SMA100': 'BUY', 'EMA200': 'BUY', 'SMA200': 'BUY', 'Ichimoku': 'NEUTRAL', 'VWMA': 'SELL', 'HullMA': 'BUY'}}
 ```

-Notice that if we sum the oscillators and the moving averages, we'll get the result similar to the summary.
+Notice that if we sum the oscillators and the moving averages, we'll get a result similar to the summary.

 #### P.SAR
-You can get buy/sell/neutral signal from parabolic SAR, but you have to do this manually.
-I wont add this to get_analysis() unless TradingView add it on their site.
+You can get a buy/sell/neutral signal from parabolic SAR, but you have to do this manually.
+I won't add this to get_analysis() unless TradingView adds it on their site.

 ```python
 from tradingview_ta import Compute